 There’s good reason why industrial chic is one of the biggest trends in wedding planning and decor these days.
 Previously vacant factories, mills and, in the case of Southeast Texas, oil pumping stations are gorgeously repurposed as sparse, airy and light-filled wedding venues just waiting to be properly spruced with unexpected floral touches.
-Olde Dobbin Station, located in Montgomery just near Lake Conroe, is an event space in this vein.
+Olde Dobbin Station, located in Montgomery just near Lake Conroe, is an industrial wedding venues Houston couples love.
 Currently enjoying its second act as a wedding venue, Olde Dobbin’s five distinct buildings were built in the early 20th century and used by various oil companies.
 Couples may choose from the indoor chapel or the outdoor courtyard for their wedding celebrations, while the massive McCoy Station building — the banquet hall to best all banquet halls — is perfect for a reception, with the capacity to seat more than 500 people.

 The Houston Museum of Natural Science